ovh/docs/pages/platform/kubernetes-k8s/using-cluster-autoscaler/guide.en-au.md

 * scaleDownUnreadyTimeSeconds
 * scaleDownUtilizationThreshold

-You can contact us through [gitter](https://gitter.im/ovh/kubernetes) if you need to edit others parameters and/or you can check our [public roadmap](https://github.com/ovh/public-cloud-roadmap/projects/1).
+You can contact us through [Gitter](https://gitter.im/ovh/kubernetes) if you need to edit other parameters and/or you can check our [public roadmap](https://github.com/ovh/public-cloud-roadmap/projects/1).

 ## Go further